(Read about our ratings)

 They’re also radically different in the way they were engineered.
 In the same manner that many boutique sports cars are built around an engine taken from an existing car, the Pandas are built around an existing driver -- the planar-magnetic driver from Oppo Digital’s widely praised PM-3 closed-back headphones.
 The driver was essentially “orphaned” when Oppo Digital abruptly pulled out of the North American market a couple of years ago, but Drop was able to acquire the rights to the design.
 So audiophiles already had a good idea of what it sounded like.

 While there is DSP capability in the headphones, Drop doesn’t use it.
-(At the time of this writing, they were pondering the idea of an app that would allow different tuning modes and customization, but no decision had been made.)
+(At the time of this writing, the company was pondering the idea of an app that would allow different tuning modes and customization, but no decision had been made.)
 Thus, the headphones’ tonal balance should be the same whether they’re used in wired mode or Bluetooth.

 Presently, the Pandas are available only through an Indiegogo campaign.
-Drop gave me this link that they say will give you an opportunity to buy the Pandas regardless of what decisions the company makes regarding future availability and distribution.
+Drop gave me this link that it says will give you an opportunity to buy the Pandas regardless of what decisions the company makes regarding future availability and distribution.

 In the box

 The Pandas include a semi-hardshell travel case.
 It’s reasonably compact, but I preferred to simply fold the headphones flat and slip them into my laptop bag.
-There’s also a USB-C charging/data cable and a 39” (1m) analog cable with a 1/8” (3.5mm) stereo plug at each end.
+Also included are a USB-C charging/data cable and a 39" (1m) analog cable with a 1/8" (3.5mm) stereo plug at each end.

-The Pandas have an unusual control system: just a single control that functions as a pushbutton and joystick.
-It turns them on and off, and controls volume and track skip.
-LeRena commented that the controls weren’t intuitive, but she quickly got used to them, and I felt the same way -- I think the single control works better than most swipe-style, touch-sensitive headphone controls, and it’s a lot easier to work one control by feel than to remember which of several buttons to push and to pick out the right button by feel.
+The Pandas have an unusual control system: just a single control that functions as a push button and joystick.
+It turns them on and off, and it controls volume and track skip.
+LeRena said that the controls weren’t intuitive, but she quickly got used to them, and I felt the same way -- I think the single control works better than most swipe-style, touch-sensitive headphone controls, and it’s a lot easier to work one control by feel than to remember which of several buttons to push and to pick out the right button by feel.